WPChill/strong-testimonials/readme.txt

 I will gladly help add your modifications to a custom version of Strong Testimonials.
 In reality, I will likely steal your features and add them to a new version.
 You have been warned.

 = I spent a lot of time adjusting the CSS to get GC Testimonials to work with my theme.
 Can I expect to do the same with this version? =
-1. I simplifed the CSS so it will inherit as much from your theme as your other content and widgets, so you may be able to trim down any custom CSS.
+1. I simplifed the CSS so it will inherit as much from your theme as your other content and widgets, so you can probably trim down any custom CSS.
 1. I will gladly help you sort it out.

 == Screenshots ==